Click here to submit a prayer request

 MOUNTAIN SABBATH RETREAT DAYS AT JOHN WESLEY RANCH

 You are invited to join us for a rich and restful day of retreat up at our beautiful John Wesley Ranch in Divide, Colorado (only 40 minutes away).
-Here’s what a Mountain Sabbath retreat day looks like: First, we gather at 9:00 a.m. in the Dining Hall of the Lodge at the Ranch for coffee and conversation.
+Here’s what a Mountain Sabbath retreat day typically looks like: First, we gather at 9:00 a.m. in the Dining Hall of the Lodge at the Ranch for coffee and conversation.
 And then, at 9:30, we gather in the Chapel for worship.
 After worship, we have some time for learning around various spiritual formation topics.
 This is followed by a simple lunch together in the Lodge.
-After lunch, we encourage quiet sabbath practices like journaling, artwork as prayer, hiking, reading, sitting in front of the fire, napping and other restful activities.
-Sometimes we will be able to also offer a taste of what it’s like to meet with a trained spiritual director, for those who sign up.
-To conclude our day, we gather at 4:00 p.m. for a closing devotion time and the Sacrament of Holy Communion.
-The day concludes by 5:00 p.m.
+After lunch, we encourage quiet sabbath practices like journalling, artwork as prayer, hiking, reading, sitting in front of the fire, napping and other restful activities.
+Often, as another afternoon option, we will have trained spiritual directors available for you to sign up to meet with one-on-one.
+To conclude our day, we gather at 4:00 p.m. for singing, a little sharing and the Sacrament of Holy Communion.
+The day entirely concludes by 5:00 p.m.
 Come and rest with God with others in a day of retreat!

 CONTEMPLATIVE HIKING DAYS